tp1de/ioBroker.ems-esp/README.md

 * ems-esp interface (https://github.com/emsesp/EMS-ESP32) with latest dev version (see below) and the ESP32 chip.
 * The old ESP8266 gateways with API V2 are supported until this version as well.

-The ems-esp adapter can read and write data to the ems-bus steering all heating components.
+The ems-esp adapter can read and write data to both gateways to steer all heating components.
 It can be used either for the original Bosch-group gateways or the ems-esp or both in parallel.

 The adapter is tested for the ems-esp gateway with latest firmware versions of ESP32 >= v3.3.1.